campaign Categories

 1. Excellence in Advertising

-2. Excellence in Anniversary Marketing (NEW)
+2. Excellence in Anniversary Marketing

-Whether it’s the first, 25th or even 100th year of a company’s existence, anniversaries are important milestones that provide the perfect opportunity to drum up excitement, awareness, and engagement.
+Whether it’s the first, 25th or even the 100th year of a company’s existence, anniversaries are important milestones that provide the perfect opportunity to drum up excitement, awareness, and engagement.
 This category recognises the campaigns that took full advantage of a business’ anniversary to create a positive buzz and grow its market share.

 Judges will be assessing the overall strategy and impact of the anniversary component on the success of the campaign.
-Where possible, demonstrate how the anniversary component led to a more successful and effective outcome towards the campaign and its business objectives.
+Where possible, demonstrate how the anniversary element led to a more successful and effective outcome towards the campaign and its business objectives.

 3. Excellence in Brand Strategy